 The 28-page missive to Suffolk County Executive Steve Levy from the department's Civil Rights Division lists recommendations for improving hate crime investigations and cites vague policies and procedures that preceded Lucero's killing.
 Michael Goldberger, chief of the Civil Rights Division in the department's Brooklyn, New York, office, said these were just preliminary recommendations; a final report is pending.

 The recommendations included making it easier for people to register complaints about the police by placing notices in libraries and other public places, and better community outreach and improved communication with officers on the beat.
 The letter cited some confusion over interpreting what a hate crime is.

 "Officers need to be informed clearly that youths are capable of committing hate crimes," the letter says.
 "The tendency to brush off attacks as 'just kids being kids' fails to recognize the severity of criminal conduct in which minors may engage, as seen from the murder of Marcelo Lucero."

 Levy, a staunch critic of illegal immigration and the target of disdain by Hispanic advocates, said in a statement that some recommendations are constructive and will be implemented.
 An aide noted, for instance, that Levy supports better tracking and classification of "youth disturbances."

-"Many others we are already doing and some we disagree with," Levy said of the recommendations.
+"Many others we are already doing and some we disagree with," Levy said, speaking about the recommendations.